-A priori, we'd expect price liberalisation, i.e., lessening administrative price controls, to imply higher price levels, given prevailing shortages at the outset of transition.
-In similar vein, trade and foreign exchange system liberalisation would have the same effect, while competition policy should cet. par. have a price decreasing effect.
-Small scale privatisation can be expected to be linked to positive price effects because private rather than state provision of private goods is linked to cost coverage.
+A priori, we would expect price liberalisation, i.e., lessening of administrative price controls, to imply higher price levels, given prevailing shortages at the outset of transition.
+In similar vein, trade and foreign exchange system liberalisation would have the same effect, while competition policy should ceteris paribus have a price decreasing effect.
+Small-scale privatisation can be expected to be linked to positive price effects because private rather than state provision of private goods is linked to cost coverage.
 This mechanism should also be present for large scale privatisation.
-However, as Hanousek and Kocenda (2010) show, large scale privatisation often goes hand in with disinvestiments or the outright break-up of conglomerates which might lead to lower prices.
-Therefore, a priori the overall effect of large scale privatisation on prices is uncertain.
+However, as Hanousek and Kocenda (2010) show, large scale privatisation often goes hand in with disinvestiments or the outright break-up of conglomerates, which might lead to lower prices.
+Therefore, a priori, the overall effect of large scale privatisation on prices is uncertain.

 The EBRD Transition Indicators measure reform progress along several dimensions, in terms of price liberalisation, trade and foreign exchange system liberalisation, competition policy, large scale privatisation, and small scale privatisation on a scale with one-third steps between 1 and 4.33.
 We assume these indices to equal 4.33 for OECD economies, in line with their construction (cf. Table B2).
 While the EBRD transition indicators are often used as cardinal measures, they are probably ordered qualitative rather than cardinal and should not be used directly in linear regression analysis.
-For this reason, we construct dummy variables from these indicators in the general form of
+For this reason, we construct dummy variables from these indicators in the general form of ReformMeasure\Levelj,p indicating whether or not country j has within a certain policy field made the step towards a certain level on the EBRD scale at some point in time.
+With reform progress measured in steps of one third of a point, quite a number of dummy variables are conceivable.
+Specifically, we construct dummy thresholds at median value for transition countries to assess reform impact on comparative prices (for more on this, see Section 4 on sensitivity).